AxelThevenot/Apriori_Algorithm/README.md

         if (len(Hmp1) > 1):    # need at least two sets to merge
             rulesFromConsequence(freqSet, Hmp1, supportData, rules, minConf)
 ```
-Every function is now written for the Apriori algorithm.
-Before trying to render the output, let's start by trying these new functions for rules
+Each function is now written for the Apriori algorithm.
+Before trying to render the output, the new functions for the associations rules must be tested.

 ```python
 dataset = loadDataSet()